Kuanhao-Chao/splam/README.md

 ## <a name="quick_start"></a>Quick Start<a class="headerlink" href="#quick-start" title="Permalink to this heading">#</a>

-The simplest example uses just three lines of code!
+Running Splam is simple.
+It only requires three lines of code!

 Check this example on Google Colab [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Kuanhao-Chao/splam/blob/main/notebook/splam_example.ipynb)